msteffen/manager-readme/story_points.md

 ### What About Technical Risk?
 Early Feedback?

 These are both still very important.
 Big enough risks won't amortize over any reasonable time frame.
 The solution to these issues is to pick the right milestones, which is orthogonal to the ETA of those milestones.
 So we'll need to do that too.

-[^claim]: The evidence I've seen to support it is the endorsement of Avery, the "Write More Tests" person, and the prior experience of a few people at Pachyderm (who I'll name once I have their permission).

 [^corollary]: If the ratio of any two team members' completion time is stable, then confounding factors like "my laptop caught on fire this week" are washing out.